gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 .. admonition:: Tasks

     #.
-Modify the origlist to be the list of letters "a", "e", "t".
+Modify the orig_list to be the list of letters "a", "e", "t".
 Bonus: What do the 6 possible words mean?
     #.
 A string can be turned to a list using the list function.
-Modify the origlist to be list("ate").
+Modify the orig_list to be list("ate").
     #.
-Modify the origlist to be the list of characters from list("ab12")
+Modify the orig_list to be the list of characters from list("ab12")

     .. dropdown::
             :icon: codescan